grgbr/enbox/sphinx/main.rst

 Usage
 =====

-Enbox_ comes with the :program:`enbox` tool to load and run arbitray
+Enbox_ comes with the :program:`enbox` tool to load and run arbitrary programs within secured containers according to a specified |configuration|.
-|configuration|\s.
-Refer to :doc:`/man/enbox` manual page to for more
+Refer to :doc:`/man/enbox` manual page to for more informations.

-informations.
+In addition, Enbox_ also provides the :program:`pam_enbox` PAM_ module that, when declared within a PAM_ stack configuration, allows to perform containment at PAM_ session establishment.
+Refer to :doc:`/man/pam_enbox` manual page to for more informations.

 .. _sect-main-configuration: